ankidemy/ankidemy/server/docs/API.md

 ## SRS System Concepts

+See also: [SRS Credit Mechanics](./SRS.md) for a deeper explanation and examples.

 ### Credit Propagation
 When a user successfully reviews a node, positive credits flow to prerequisite nodes.
 Failed reviews send negative credits to dependent nodes.

-Credits accumulate and can:
-- Postpone reviews when reaching +100% credit
-- Anticipate reviews when reaching -100% credit
+Key rules:
+- BFS traversal only: nearer nodes receive credit before farther ones.
+- Single contribution per node per review: if multiple shortest paths reach the same node, exactly one contribution is applied (the one with the largest absolute path weight).
+No intra‑review accumulation across siblings.
+- Amount per node: `pathWeight / (graphDistance + 1)` with immediate neighbors using denominator 2; negative on failure.
+Tiny amounts (|credit| < 0.01) are discarded.
+Traversal is capped to a max distance of 6.
+- Start node: receives only explicit +1.0 credit for that review; never receives implicit credit, even in cycles.

+Accumulation and thresholds:
+- Implicit credit accumulates across multiple reviews within the reset window, clamped to [-1.0, +1.0].
+- At +1.0: the review is postponed (treated like a correct review for scheduling).
+- At −1.0: the review is anticipated (made due now).

+Reset policy:
+- Implicit credits reset if 12 hours have elapsed since the last update to that node’s progress.
+This prevents long‑term farming while remaining user‑friendly across time-of-day boundaries.

 ### Node Statuses
 - **Fresh**: Never studied, default state